panqingyong/upupming.github.io/README.md

 # Configuration

-1. Fork this repo and rename it to `your-username.github.io`.
+1. Fork this repo, rename it to `your-username.github.io`.
+2. Delete `source/CNAME` or change its content to your own custom domain.
-2. Delete the `source/_drafts/` and `source/_posts/` folders.
+3. Delete the `source/_drafts/` and `source/_posts/` folders.
-3. Modify other configurations as needed, especially `_config.yml` in the root folder and the `source/_data/melody.yml`(Follow the [hexo-theme-melody-doc](https://molunerfinn.com/hexo-theme-melody-doc/#/?id=hexo-theme-melody)).
+4. Modify other configurations as needed, especially `_config.yml` in the root folder and the `source/_data/melody.yml`(Follow the [hexo-theme-melody-doc](https://molunerfinn.com/hexo-theme-melody-doc/#/?id=hexo-theme-melody)).
-4. Modify `.travis.yml` and `.gitlab-ci.yml` for continuous integration build your blog.
+5. Modify `.travis.yml` and `.gitlab-ci.yml` for continuous integration build your blog.
 See [this post](https://upupming.site/2018/04/08/beautify-hexo-SEO-travis/) for more information.
-5. Sync and activate your repo on https://travis-ci.com/.
+6. Sync and activate your repo on https://travis-ci.com/.

 # Environment variables you need to config